matt6frey/python-banking/README.md

 # python-banking
 This was a quick little personal project to simulate a banking interaction with a user.
 It only features 1 savings account with two users.
-Running from the command line, the user is given a set of options after logging in: deposit, withdraw, check balance, and sign out.
+Running from the command line, the user is given a set of options after logging in: deposit (with/without receipt), withdraw (with/without receipt), check balance, and sign out.

 There are two users:
   - name:Matt, password: 1234